-Smithing: A metalsmith is a craftsperson that creates useful items out of various metals.
+SMITHING: A metalsmith is a craftsperson that creates useful items out of various metals.
 Smithing is one of the oldest metalworking occupations.
-Shaping metal with a hammer (forging) is the most prominent component of smithing.
+Shaping metal with a hammer and anvil is the most prominent component of smithing.
 Often the hammering is done while the metal is hot, having been heated in a forge.

-- Blacksmithing: Create objects from wrought iron or steel by forging the metal, using tools to hammer, bend, and cut.
-Arc + Flame uses both gas and coal forges for blacksmithing.
-Keep in mind, blacksmithing classes are physically demanding and also hot in temperature!
-Blacksmithing classes at Arc + Flame come in the form of a 3-Hour Sampler, Workshops, Night Courses and a Date Night.
+- Blacksmithing: Create objects from steel by heating and forging the metal, and using tools to hammer, bend, and shape.
+Arc + Flame uses both gas and coal forges for blacksmithing classes.
+Keep in mind, most smithing classes are physically demanding and also hot in temperature!
+Blacksmithing classes at Arc + Flame are available as 3-Hour Sampler, Workshops, Night Courses and Date Nights.

 NOTE: Students under the age of 16 MUST contact Arc + Flame Blacksmithing Director (Candace Martens) for an evaluation prior to enrolling in a smithing class.
 Candace can be reached at email@example.com or 585-617-9644.
 Interested Students MUST COMPLETE this underage student APPLICATION prior to meeting with Blacksmithing Director.

 If you have a question about the facility or registering for a class, please call Arc + Flame directly at 585-349-7110.

 Smithing Technique: Blacksmithing